davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 impingement of the Pacific-Farallon spreading center on the SW Cordilleran subduction zone require a slab window beneath the Crystal Knob eruption site in the early Neogene [@Atwater1998; @Wilson2005].
-Previous modeling of thermal effects of the slab window [@Erkan2008] has only investigated the resulting emplacement of asthenosphere at immediate subcrustal levels.
-However, the depth of
-asthenospheric underplating related to slab window opening is poorly constrained and likely varies geographically as a function of thickness and thermal variations in the pre-existing lithospheric lid, as well its state of
+Previous modeling of thermal effects of the slab window [@Erkan2008] only investigated the resulting emplacement of asthenosphere at immediate subcrustal levels.
+However, the depth of asthenospheric underplating related to slab window opening is poorly constrained and likely varies geographically as a function of thickness and thermal variations in the pre-existing lithospheric lid, as well its state of